 James Springer II

 James is a wine enthusiast first and foremost.
 It is this passion that caused him to leave his previous life as a lawyer to enter the restaurant world.
 As GM at Piccolo he adds to his sommelier studies by learning more about wines, developing wine lists and hosting the wine dinners.
 He also brings his significant skill sets to managing the floor by being the preeminent host.
-On his off hours, you can find him attending to his two small dogs, Pinot and Chianti.
+On his off hours, you can find him attending to his two small dogs, Reggie and Clara.

 Katie has been a wait assistant at Piccolo since July of 2010.
 She loves working around food and is very happy to work with great people who also double as part-time karaoke buddies.
 When not working she tries to find the time/money to travel and see new places.
 She lives in South Minneapolis with her cat Stinson (named after Bob and Tommy of the Replacements) and Ivan the dog.

 Xan began his descent into the restaurant underbelly of Minneapolis at the age of 16 in the dish pit of The Loring Café.
 From there he has occupied many stations in various restaurants through out Minneapolis where he formed a life-long bond with Doug Flicker.
 After a several year sabbatical they are reunited again.

 Chosen by Modern Server Monthly as Server of the Year 4 years running as well as "Tallest Server", we are proud have Robb with us on a part time basis.